-The following table sets forth on an actual basis our consolidated cash and cash equivalents and capitalization as of December 31, 2020, and as adjusted to give effect to the issuance of the Notes now being issued, without taking into account any accrued interest, before deducting the commission and other estimated expenses of this offering.
-Subsequent to December 31, 2020, we have, in the ordinary course of business, entered into additional financing arrangement to finance our property developments and for general corporate purposes, such as the July 2026 Notes and the January 2031 Notes.
+The following table sets forth on an actual basis our consolidated cash and cash equivalents and capitalization as of December 31, 2020, and as adjusted to give effect to the issuance of the Notes now being issued before deducting the commission, accrued interest and other estimated expenses of this offering.
+Subsequent to December 31, 2020, we have, in the ordinary course of business, entered into additional financing arrangement to finance our property developments and for general corporate purposes, such as the Original Notes, the January 2031 Notes and the Additional October 2025 Notes.
 These additional borrowings are not reflected in the table below.
 See "Description of other material indebtedness."